jnoortheen/parser-experiments/readme.md

   - but black-formatter has forked it and it may stick around sometime more. we can refer these packages if we decided to base our parser on this
 - but has very less memory usage and faster too for any of the tested tools here

+## D. parso

+- it is a fork of pgen2
+- does error recovery of sorts and hence the high memory usage
+- we can pick some pieces from this project if we decided to use pgen2